kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 Overview
 ********

-On this tutorial you will learn how to publish your NApp to github repository in order to share you NApp with the Kytos Community and also make easier for you to install it on your **Kytos** instance.
+On this tutorial you will learn how to publish your NApp to a GitHub repository in order to share you NApp with the Kytos Community and also make easier for you to install it on your **Kytos** instance.